WARNING! THIS REVIEW CONTAINS SPOILERS!

 - Recap and review of What We Do in the Shadows season 5 episode 9: A Weekend at Morrigan Manor

 - 31 Days of Horror: Netflix’s Dear Child is a twisty turney German mystery thriller

 - Recap and review of What We Do in the Shadows season 5 episode 8: The Roast

 - Classic SpongeBob episodes to binge for Halloween

 - Highlights and review of What We Do in the Shadows season 5 episode 7: Hybrid Creatures

-What did you think about the fourth episode of Damien?
-Join the conversation by leaving a comment below and don’t forget to check back in to 1428Elm.com next week for more break down and analysis.
+What did you make of Ann’s reaction to seeing Damien’s birthmark?
+Do you have any or thoughts or theories from episode 3?
+Join the conversation by leaving a comment below and check back next week for more reviews of Damien.